-Students are required to immediately report (within 48 hours) any arrests and/or convictions which occur while the student is enrolled in the Nursing Program to the Dean of the School of Nursing/Associate Dean of the School of Nursing.
+Students are required to immediately report (within 48 hours) any arrests and/or convictions which occur while the student is enrolled in the Nursing Program to the Dean of the School of Nursing.
 Failure to timely report this information can result in the student's dismissal from the Nursing Program or other appropriate sanction.